 In the early 1800s, a small fortress was built at the strategic beachhead on the Kowloon Peninsula.
 When the British began to occupy Hong Kong in 1841, the fortress became vital to China’s maritime defenses and so was greatly expanded.
 Soon...

 Hong Kong’s oldest colonial British building dates back to the 1840s and served as the office and residence of the Commander of the British Forces in Hong Kong up until 1978, when it was handed over to the government.
-In 1984, the Greek...
+In1984, the Greek Revival...

 Hong Kong has been one of the world’s most important ports for eons.
-This museum, an especially great destination for families with children, has more than a dozen galleries with exhibits highlighting the importance of the port of Hong...
+This museum, an especially great destinationfor families with children, has more than a dozen galleries with exhibits highlighting the importance of the port of Hong Kong to...